 Gancanagh is a male faery found in Ireland that will

-will die of love for him.
-He holds an Irish clay pipe, which he
+who will die of love for him.
+He holds an Irish clay pipe,

 The Gandharvas are very small faeries that live inside

-moutains of the American Southwest & are the
+rugged moutains of the American Southwest & are the

 faery folk of the Apaches.
 The Apaches have special

-dances & ceremonies to honor these spirits & believe the Gans
+dances & ceremonies to honor these spirits & believe

-small with large eyes, pointed ears & wings.
-They are
+very small with large eyes, pointed ears & wings.
+They

-spirits disguised as foliage & they dislike humans.
+tree spirits disguised as foliage & they dislike humans.

-They favor birch trees & will grab the unwary traveler, enslaving
+They favor birch trees & will grab the unwary traveler,

 Gianes are wood Elves found in the forests of northern